Staff Retention: How to Reduce Staff Turnover

 The moment an employee hands in their notice, business costs begin to accumulate.
 Not only does it cost the company to recruit another employee to fill their role, it also takes time to train someone new and profits may be lost in the time it takes for the new employee to get up to speed.
 In fact, studies conducted by Oxford Economics estimate this cost at around £30,000 per employee once lost productivity is factored in on top of recruitment costs.
 And lest we forget there is the negative impact staff turnover has on those who are left to pick up the additional workload.

 So reducing staff turnover needs to be a business priority.
-With this in mind, let’s take a look at seven techniques businesses employ to retain a greater number of valuable team members.
+With this in mind, let’s take a look at seven techniques businesses employ to reduce staff turnover among vital employees.

 1. Put Staff on a Path to Career Advancement